jranjan/labs-technology-bytes/micro-services/microservice.md

 > ## 12 Factor rules
 >  --------------------------------------------------------------------------------------------------------------------------------
 >> ### Codebase
-> - Rule: Each deployable app is tracked as one codebase in revision control.
+> - Each deployable app is tracked as one codebase in revision control.
 > - Same for microservice and webapp
 > - Push code for Heroku and application gets deployed.
 > - Push code in Kuberentes and set of actions takes place to deploy new container.